-Many parents may already have a document that lays out where the kids will spend each holiday.
+Most parents already have a document that lays out where the kids will spend each holiday.
 Divorce magazine says it is a good idea for dads to go over this agreement so they know when they will have the kids.
 If people have not written down a holiday schedule, they may want to meet or talk on the phone to figure out how they will handle the holidays.
-Many fathers may have traditions they enjoy with the kids, and it is a good idea to make sure this arrangement includes these traditions.
+Additionally, some fathers may have traditions they enjoy with the kids, and it is a good idea to make sure this arrangement includes these traditions.

-Many fathers may want to spend every moment of the holidays with their children.
-However, it is important to consider what is best for the kids.
+While most dads want to spend every moment of the holidays with their children, it is important to consider what is best for the kids.
 Young children may quickly get tired if they have several family events on Christmas Day, for example.
 Fathers may want to celebrate with their kids on Christmas Eve or Boxing Day if their ex-wife’s family has many events planned for Christmas Day.

 The holiday season may be a bit more peaceful if a father remembers that his ex-wife is also missing out on special moments with the kids.
 According to Fatherly.com, it may be a good idea if dads find a way to include the children’s mother in events.
 Some fathers may want to take pictures during holiday events so the children’s mother does not feel excluded.
 Additionally, dads could help the kids make presents for their mom.
 These small steps may help preserve the peace between parents.

 Four Tips For Newly Divorced Fathers During The Holiday Season

 1. Communicate With Your Ex-Spouse Efficiently and Civilly